Meet the Therapist: Afirah Azmi

 How long you’ve been with welldoing.org and what you think of us?

-I have been with welldoing.org since April this year, it’s a great space to see a community of therapists working in their own specialities.
+I have been with welldoing.org since April last year, it’s a great space to see a community of therapists working in their own specialities.
 The contact system for patients to make enquires is very good.
 The team are very helpful with anything that you may need.

 Do you ever suggest books or apps to clients?